FAQ

 Most stops are accessible from the vehicle; a few (Tops, Temple of Leah) have stairs.
 Let us know in advance and we'll plan around it.Do you stop for lunch?

 Yes - usually mid-day in the city or up in Busay.
-Your guide will recommend two or three options at different price points; you order and pay directly.How much are the entry fees in total?
+Your guide will recommend two or three options at different price points; you order and pay directly.Are entry fees included?

 Day 02